dongjwOU/boot-camps/version-control/1_Local.md

 ### Tell Git who we are

 As part of the information about changes made to files Git records who made those changes.
 In teamwork this information is often crucial (do you want to know who rewrote your 'Conclusions' section?).
-So, we need to tell Git about who we are,
+So, we need to tell Git about who we are:

     $ git config --global user.name "Your Name"
     $ git config --global user.email "yourname@yourplace.org"